AMWA-TV/bcp-008-01/docs/Overview.md

 Devices MUST report the connectionStatus as follows:

-* Inactive when the receiver has not been activated (this is a neutral state)
+* Inactive when the receiver is Inactive (this is a neutral state)
 * Healthy when the receiver is Active and receiving all required packets without using any form of loss recovery
 * PartiallyHealthy when the receiver is Active and is receiving all required packets but some form of loss recovery is being used (e.g. redundant leg recovery or some form of FEC)
 * Unhealthy when the receiver is Active and is either not receiving any packets or receiving packets but has unrecoverable errors (such as late or lost packets)